 What is the 'Code of Conduct' for dog walkers in the Park?

-There are 17 dog waste bins in High Woods Country Park.
-They are located at most pedestrian entrances to the Park and there are two in each car park.
-The Country Parks map shows their location and can be downloaded opposite.
+There are 17 dog waste bins in Highwoods Country Park.
+They are located at most pedestrian entrances to the park and there are two in each car park.
+The Country Park map shows their location and can be downloaded opposite.

 Are dog waste bags available at the Park?

 The Visitor Centre has a dog waste bag dispenser mounted on the wall outside the front of the building where you can collect a bag for free should you forget your own bag.

 Why are dogs not allowed in the lake and ponds?

 The lake is important for wildlife and for fishing; both can be disturbed by dogs in the water.
 Water can carry disease and the lake may contain discarded fishing line and hooks which can be a hazard to your dog.
 The ponds are also important areas for wildlife, especially nesting birds, which are easily disturbed by dogs.
 The ponds are used for environmental education and organised children's activities.